nohaJahani/PitchPerfect/README.md

 # PitchPerfect

 ## Description

-The On The Map app
-The Pitch Perfect app allows users record a conversation with a friend and plays it back with different audio effects!
+The Pitch Perfect app allows users to record a conversation with a friend and plays it back with different audio effects!

-## Version
+## Development Environment
  Xcode 10.1 and Swift 4.2.1.